Weak notions of nondegeneracy in nonlinear semidefinite programming: The nondegeneracy condition for NSDP

+Although the characterization of Remark~\ref{rem:limsup} may shorten notation, in order to check whether weak-nondegenearcy holds or not at a given point $\xb$ requires the computation of the set $\mathcal{B}(\xb)$, which may be complicated in practice.
+Therefore, it is important to emphasize that $\mathcal{B}(\xb)$ is not meant to be explicitly computed because weak-nondegeneracy is not meant to be manually checked at any point, except for very specific cases with a convenient eigenvector structure (see Examples \ref{ex:wndgnotndg} and \ref{ex:X}); instead, the main purpose of weak-nondegeneracy (and weak-Robinson's CQ) is to serve as a theoretical tool for building the convergence theory of iterative algorithms, as it was presented in the proof of Theorem 2 for the external penalty method.
+In this context, knowledge of the problem solution is usually limited to an approximation obtained by truncating the method's output sequence, which ends up taking away some of the meaning of checking constraint qualifications in practice.

-The discussion that motivated Definition~\ref{sdp:licq} already suggests that weak-nondegeneracy is indeed a genuine constraint qualification, and it also provides an outline of how to prove it.
-Nevertheless, we state and prove this fact with appropriate mathematical rigor below. \begin{theorem} Every local minimizer $\xb\in \F$ of \eqref{NSDP} that satisfies weak-nondegeneracy also satisfies the KKT conditions. \end{theorem} \begin{proof} Let $\bar{x}$ be a local minimizer of \eqref{NSDP} that satisfies weak-nondegeneracy and let $\seq{x}\to \bar{x}$ and $\seq{Y}$ be the sequences described in Theorem~\ref{sdp:minakkt}, for an arbitrary sequence $\{\rho_k\}_{k\in \N}\to \infty$.
+The discussion that motivated Definition~\ref{sdp:licq} already suggests that it indeed describes a genuine constraint qualification, and it also provides an outline of how to prove it.
+Nevertheless, we state and prove this fact with appropriate mathematical rigor below.
+Although we prove the next result for weak-Robinson's CQ, observe that the analogous statement for weak-nondegeneracy follows as a corollary. \begin{theorem} Every local minimizer $\xb\in \F$ of \eqref{NSDP} that satisfies weak-Robinson's CQ also satisfies the KKT conditions.
+By extension, the same holds for weak-nondegeneracy. \end{theorem} \begin{proof} Let $\bar{x}$ be a local minimizer of \eqref{NSDP} that satisfies weak-Robinson's CQ and let $\seq{x}\to \bar{x}$ and $\seq{Y}$ be the sequences described in Theorem~\ref{sdp:minakkt}, for an arbitrary sequence $\{\rho_k\}_{k\in \N}\to \infty$.
 If $r=m$, set $\bar{Y}=0$ as a Lagrange multiplier associated with $\xb$ and we are done; so let us assume that $r<m$ from now on.
 From the local optimality of $x^k$, for each $k\in \N$, we obtain

 Recall that we assume, without loss of generality, that $\lambda_1(-G(x^k))\geqslant \ldots\geqslant \lambda_m(-G(x^k))$, for every $k$; and note that when $k$ is large enough, say greater than some $k_0\in \N$, we necessarily have $\lambda_i(-G(x^k))< 0$ for all $i\in \{m-r+1,\ldots,m\}$ since $G(x^k)\to G(\xb)$ and eigenvalues $\lambda_i(\cdot)$ are continuous mappings.
 Then, for each $k>k_0$, we have